New York City Civilian Complaint Review Board: History

-Cassese along with other police was against civilians within the CCRB.
-With the aid of the PBA, he collected enough signatures to press a ballot measure to remove civilians from having oversight of police complaints.
-The PBA argued that with civilian oversight, the NYPD can’t do their job correctly.
-However, the people who favored civilian participation accused the opposition as bigots and racists.
-The campaign was hard fought on both sides, but Cassese’s side won the ballot, restoring the board to an all-police committee.
-Civilian board members wouldn’t return until the Koch Administration.
+Opposition to civilian participation came from police unions and officers throughout the department.
+With the aid of the PBA, Cassese collected enough signatures to place a ballot measure before voters to remove civilians from the board.
+The PBA argued that civilian oversight would hamper effective policing, while supporters of the reform accused opponents of racism.
+The campaign was fiercely contested; Cassese's side prevailed, restoring the board to an all-police committee.
+Civilian board members would not return until the Koch administration.

-The Knapp Commission (in the 1970s) and the Mollen Commission (in 1994) led to reforms within the NYPD aimed to improve police accountability.
-However, in recent years, possible causes such as low salaries and declining morale, many more off-duty NYPD officers are being arrested and charged in and outside the city for crimes ranging from drunk driving to homicide.
-During the Knapp Commission, the investigation didn't involve the CCRB as they independently investigated into matters.
-However, the commission did review the CCRB complaints and used it to verify certain information into police corruption.
+The Knapp Commission (in the 1970s) and the Mollen Commission (in 1994) led to reforms within the NYPD aimed at improving police accountability.
+However, possible causes such as low salaries and declining morale have been cited as factors in a rising number of off-duty NYPD officers being arrested and charged for offences ranging from drunk driving to homicide.
+During the Knapp Commission, the investigation did not involve the CCRB as they independently investigated matters.
+However, the commission did review the CCRB complaints and used it to verify certain information about police corruption.

 Between 1986 and 1987, the New York City Council enacted a piece of legislation that called for imposing some degree of civilian oversight once again.
 The CCRB was restructured to have private citizens work alongside non-uniformed police officers.
-Legislation was passed in 1986 by the city council.
-With the consent and advisement of the city council, Mayor Koch appointed six members and the police commissioner appointed six for them to work as a team in investigating civilian complaints; the hired civilians were supervised with the oversight of police department investigators and employees.
-However, the return of civilian members wasn’t satisfactory to public opinion as they demanded greater civilian control the following year.
+Under the new arrangement, Mayor Koch appointed six members and the police commissioner appointed six, working together to investigate civilian complaints under the oversight of police department investigators.
+However, the return of civilian members was not satisfactory to public opinion as they demanded greater civilian control the following year.

-In 1988, the NYPD responded to complaints of drug trafficking, vagrants, squatters, and unlawful groups in Tompkins Square Park by enforcing a pre-existing 1:00 A.M. curfew that wasn’t enforced previously.
-The curfew wasn’t welcomed and resulted in public animosity against the police as vocal anger and objects (like glass) were thrown against them.
+In 1988, the NYPD responded to complaints of drug trafficking, vagrants, squatters, and unlawful groups in Tompkins Square Park by enforcing a pre-existing 1:00 A.M. curfew that had not previously been enforced.
+The curfew proved unpopular, and animosity toward the police mounted as demonstrators shouted abuse and threw objects at officers.
 On July 31, a rally protesting the curfew resulted in a confrontation between police and civilians.
 Four civilians were arrested and four police injured.
 On August 6, police violently forced demonstrators from the park.
-Caught on video, police were shown to use their riot gear to strike people with their nightsticks, randomly assaulting nearby bystanders unrelated to the protest, and using their riot shields to cover themselves from identification.
+Video footage showed officers using their nightsticks to strike protesters and bystanders alike, while using riot shields to obscure their identifying information.